asu2sh/car_proj/README.md

 `pip install -r requirements.txt`
 4. Run the development server:
 `python manage.py runserver`
-5. Access the _CarApp_ in your web browser at <http://localhost:8000>.
+5. Access the _CarApp_ in your web browser at _<http://localhost:8000>_.

 ## Contact
-If you have any questions or inquiries, please contact _skull2candy4u@gmail.com_.
+If you have any questions or inquiries, please contact me at _skull2candy4u@gmail.com_.